About COTA Victoria

-Council on the Ageing (COTA) Victoria is the leading not-for-profit organisation representing the interests and rights of people aged 50 plus in Victoria.
+The Council on the Ageing (COTA) Victoria is the peak not-for-profit organisation representing the interests and rights of people aged 50 plus in Victoria.

-COTA leads government, corporate and community thinking about the positive aspects of ageing.
-Today, COTAs focus is on promoting opportunities for, and protecting the rights of, older Victorians.
+COTA Victoria leads government, corporate and community thinking about the positive aspects of ageing.
+COTA Victoria's focus is on advocacy, policy development, education and promoting opportunities for, and protecting the rights of, older Victorians.

 COTA offers a range of free and low-cost services and activities including:

 - Living Longer Living Stronger (LLLS) a strength, balance and flexibility exercise program, which supports older Australians to live healthy lives doing the activities they love!

 - The COTA WISE outreach and free telephone information, support and referral services covering a range of issues that impact older Victorians.